Muerr/games/mplus.md

 *This is mostly a ranged affix*

 Periodically, volcanic plumes will appear under your feet.
 Step to the side when you see them happen.
 CANCEL YOUR CASTS.
 You deal 0 damage if you die.
-This affix is really easy to manage and avoid.
+This affix is really easy to manage and avoid, though.

 # Level 10+ Affixes

 Each season of the expansion has a new "seasonal affix" for level 10+ dungeons.
-For example in season 1 of Battle for Azeroth we had "Ghuunies" - the little infesting worms that would infect other mobs.

 Currently, in BfA season 4, we have the Awakened affix that has different Obelisks/pillars that have to be handled.
 This particular affix affects the routes that are taken to complete the dungeon and often skip problematic trash packs.
 Work with your tank and group, and in particular, don't go into the obelisk until they've entered (there's a cast timer, so you can focus them and watch their cast bar).